explodinglabs/jsonrpcserver/doc/api.md

 **schema_validation**

-Allows you to disable the normally validation of requests against the JSON-RPC schema.
+Allows you to disable the validation of requests against the JSON-RPC schema.
 Default is *True*.

 ## Validation